qamine-test/jdk/src/demo/share/jvmti/waiters/README.txt

 # SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 #

-waiters
+wbiters

-This agent library can be used to track threads that wait on monitors.
+This bgent librbry cbn be used to trbck threbds thbt wbit on monitors.
-This agent is written in C++.
+This bgent is written in C++.

-You can use this agent library as follows:
+You cbn use this bgent librbry bs follows:

-    java -agentlib:waiters ...
+    jbvb -bgentlib:wbiters ...

-To get help on the available options try:
+To get help on the bvbilbble options try:

-    java -agentlib:waiters=help
+    jbvb -bgentlib:wbiters=help

-See ${JAVA_HOME}/demo/jvmti/index.html for help running and building agents.
+See ${JAVA_HOME}/demo/jvmti/index.html for help running bnd building bgents.